Help center / FAQ /

 How can I spot warranty scams?

-Warranty scam red flags include high-pressure sales tactics, unsolicited contact claiming urgent action needed, requests for immediate payment or personal financial information, vague coverage descriptions, unlicensed operators, and promises that seem too good to be true.
-Legitimate companies provide detailed contracts, clear contact information, and reasonable decision timeframes.
-SureBright emphasizes transparent communications, provides detailed coverage information, and never uses high-pressure tactics.
+Watch for these warranty scam warning signs: high-pressure sales tactics, unsolicited calls claiming urgent action needed, requests for immediate payment or sensitive financial information, vague coverage descriptions, and promises that seem too good to be true.
+Legitimate companies provide detailed written contracts, clear contact information, proper licensing, and reasonable time for decisions.
+Always research the company independently, verify licensing through state agencies, and never feel pressured to buy immediately.

 What questions should I ask before buying warranty coverage?